 Introduction to Anthropology with “What Does it Mean to be Human?”; “Labor and Legality”; and “Applying Anthropology.”
 Biological, Archaeology, Culture.

 The publication of “Race, IQ, and Wealth” by Ron Unz effectively is game over for Race IQ peddlers–it was always about wealth & inequality.

 The really scary part of the Diamond Romney dustup is how Romney recaps Diamond: European imperialism is accidental but societies choose to fail.

 Research on earliest Americans reveals multiple migrations and complexity.
 But Nicholas Wade botches the coverage–and the anthropology.

-For a four-field introductory course, my preferred anthropology textbook is Lavenda & Schultz, Anthropology: What Does It Mean to Be Human?
+For a four-field introductory course, I reviewed the Anthropology Second Edition: Lavenda & Schultz, What Does It Mean to Be Human?